Site icon Discover Ninh Binh

 As Tet draws near, family members will visit the graves of their ancestors to clean and beautify them while burning incense to invite the ancestors’ spirits to return and join with their family in celebration of the New Year.
 Alternatively, they will bring presents to Nhà Thờ Họ ( the clan’s ancestral house – the traditional site of worship of the Vietnamese clan or the branches formed by the family’s descendants), to burn incense to pay homage to the family’s revered ancestors.

 Along with visiting ancestors’ graves on Tet preparation days, the Vietnamese also have the essential ritual of placing the Five Fruits dish on the altar on New Year’s Day.
-The Five Fruit Tray is thought to have originated from the Yulanpen Sutra lexicon, which is a Mahayana sutra about filial piety.
-It is made out of 5 various colored fruits, namely green, yellow, red, orange and white, that represent the “Five Strengths” in Buddhism – faith, energy, mindfulness, concentration, and wisdom.
+Many believe the Five Fruit Tray originated from the Yulanpen Sutra lexicon, a Mahayana sutra that teaches the value of filial piety.
+People make it using five various colored fruits – green, yellow, red, orange, and white – which represent the “Five Strengths” in Buddhism: faith, energy, mindfulness, concentration, and wisdom.

-According to feng shui, this set of five components represents full and fortunate energy so the placement of the five-fruit tray on the altar not only demonstrates filial respect to the ancestors but also conveys the hope that the family will be healthy and peaceful in the next year.
-Even in these modern times, the “legacy” is still passed down from generation to generation as an essential part of the Tet celebrations.
+According to feng shui, this set of five components represents full and fortunate energy.
+The placement of the five-fruit tray on the altar not only demonstrates filial respect to the ancestors but also conveys the hope that the family will be healthy and peaceful in the next year.
+Even in modern times, families continue this “legacy” from generation to generation as an essential part of the Tết celebrations.

 The Stages of Tet